 When you cut out carbohydrates, you lose weight quickly because you lose water.
-Then, with no extra carbs, the body begins burning its own fat for fuel.
-This is called ketosis.
-This may make dieting easier because you feel less hungry.
+Then, with no extra carbs, the body begins burning more fat for fuel.
+This can lead to ketosis, which may make dieting easier because you feel less hungry.
 But ketosis can cause headaches, irritability, and nausea but appears to be safe long-term.

 Be choosy.
 The best high-protein plans are low in fat and include some carbs.
 Avoid extreme plans, with huge helpings of fatty meats and not many vegetables and grains.
 Ask your doctor, or a dietitian, to help you pick the right diet.

 Nothing says protein like a nice, juicy steak.
 And if you choose a lean cut, you will get all of the protein with far less fat.
 In fact, a lean cut of beef like a top round steak has barely more saturated fat than a similar-sized skinless chicken breast.

 If you choose white meat when you're buying chicken or poultry, you’ll get a lot less fat than if you eat dark meat.
 Also, remove the skin, which is loaded with saturated fat.

 Pork offers plenty of protein without too much fat, if you know what type to buy.
 Look for tenderloin, top loin, rib chops, sirloin steak, or shoulder blade steaks.
 Pork cuts are much leaner than they were decades ago.

 Fish is loaded with protein and almost always low in fat.
 Even the fish that have more fat, such as salmon and tuna, are good choices.
 Those fish generally have omega-3 fatty acids, which are good for your heart.
 Most people don't get enough omega-3s.

 Protein doesn't come only from animals.
 Tofu, soy burgers, and other soy-based foods are plant-based sources of protein.
 Bonus: Eating 25 grams of soy protein daily may help lower cholesterol.